 “I do know that each individual has access to intuitive knowledge and can gain glimpses of inner reality.
 The universe speaks to each of us in this regard.”
 [Jane Roberts]

-Limitations on content
+Limitations on Content

 Finding and Qualifying Intuitives

-Finding candidate intuitives to join CAI’s staff was not so difficult in California in the 1970s and 1980s, for the area was alive in a spirit of experimentation with new ideas and practices, many of which bordered on intuition.
-There was never a lack of enthusiastic volunteers to take part in something new and different, though rather few were sufficiently informed, grounded and responsible to qualify as expert.
-History is full of mavericks who advised kings, healed the credulous, and made incredulous predictions.
+Finding candidate intuitives to join CAI’s staff was not so difficult in California in the 1970s and 1980s.
+The area was alive in a spirit of experimentation with new ideas and activities, many of which bordered on intuition.
+There was never a lack of enthusiastic volunteers to take part in something new and different, though rather few were grounded, sufficiently informed and responsible to qualify as expert intuitives.
+Indeed, history is replete with mavericks who advised kings, healed the credulous, and made incredulous predictions.
 Some were even sainted for their efforts.
-It was a hazardous business, for many were killed as witches and ended up in mental institutions.Indeed, you don’t have to be emotionally stable and mentally healthy to demonstrate impressive examples of intuitive insight.
-These errant persons have no place in intuitive research or responsible counsel.
-We had to screen candidates and carefully select those who are competent and reliable and with whom we could work.
+It was a hazardous business, for many were killed as witches or put away in mental institutions.
+You don’t have to be emotionally stable and mentally healthy to demonstrate impressive examples of intuitive insight.
+These errant persons obviously have no place in intuitive research or as responsible counselors.

-Most of the candidates were attracted from CAI’s public lectures, publications, counseling and consulting services.
+Most of them were attracted from CAI’s public lectures, publications, counseling and consulting services.
 Some arrived by word of mouth from other staff members.
 (None were trained by CAI.)
-An initial interview with each candidate sufficed to evaluate their broad suitably for joining our programs.
-This was followed by a screening test for “expertness” for those who appeared suitable—about forty in all over a decade.
-We approved about one-third to join the staff as expert intuitives.
+We had to screen candidates and carefully select those who were competent and reliable and with whom we could work effectively.
+An initial interview with each applicant was followed by a test for “expertness, given to about forty over a decade, to identify the roughly 25% who appeared qualified to join the staff as expert intuitives.
 Almost all of those selected performed well and stayed with CAI from two to ten years.
 Very few were disappointments.

 What Happened to CAI’s Intuitives?

-Finding an intuitive for yourself
+Finding an Intuitive for Yourself